 Auksė Endriulaitienė is a Professor of the Department of Psychology, Faculty of Social Sciences at the Vytautas Magnus University.
-Her research interests include research on urgent problems of modern society like the psychological aspects and consequences of individuals, psychological aspects related to health and wellbeing, with special focus on workaholism and occupational burnout, and sustainable leadership and related attitudes.
+Her research interests include research on urgent problems of modern society like the psychological aspects and consequences of safe and risky driving across the lifespan of for Bachelor level students at university, individuals, psychological aspects related to health and wellbeing, with special focus on workaholism and occupational burnout, and sustainable leadership and related attitudes.